Two-step process for online programs: Apply, then register

 - Note when registration opens and closes for the particular term.

 - You should register at least 2 weeks before the course starts.
-This gives us enough time to send course materials to you.
+This gives you enough time to purchase textbooks and any other course materials.

 - Register as soon as you can.
 Some courses fill quickly, so you won't have a spot.
 Late registrations may also bump you into the next session.